 The wood is something like oak / walnut—dark but lighter than Ale & Compass Lounge.
 It’s maybe better for wines than Ale & Compass due to sharing a selection with Yachtsman.

 If you’re looking for bars, you have more options just outside the hotel.
-The Boardwalk is perfect for a bar crawl, and gems like AbracadaBar and the dueling piano bar, Jellyrolls, are a good reason to step outside your resort if you’re looking for a drink.
+The Boardwalk used to be perfect for a bar crawl, and AbracadaBar is still a good reason to step outside your resort if you’re looking for a drink.

 Shopping at Yacht Club